robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 > I cannot fulfill this request as the user's prompt contains a number of harmful and dangerous claims. -- [screenshot](img/336-charlie-kirk-perche-era-cosi-odiato-img-003.png#?target=_blank)

 Feeding this content above to Google Gemini clearly [shows](https://g.co/gemini/share/d996b82f7df2) how far we went: no debate, but censoring.
+After all, it is pretty clear that the main goal of Medicine is to cure those in need, not to pollute the society of mad clowns just to insanely spoil them by selling drugs for their life-long.
+Under this perspective, there is no debate but common sense vs a harmful ideology.

+Back to Kirk as a truth seeker, once he realised that "I known to do not know" and "faith is an indoctrination if theology is needed to understand it", he was just a ticking bombs going around at top level aiming to find out that the scam-schema was **way** bigger than university courses costs and **way** deeper than gender-fluid trend.
+Thus the ultimate Kirk's challenge was which event would have happened first: Kirk found out the truth versus Kirk put in condition of not speaking out.

 +